Pradumnasaraf/Speaking/README.md

 ## Previous Talks

-You will find the decks and recordings of most of my talks here.
-Each talk has a separate folder containing the deck and a link to the recording (if available).
+You will find the decks and recordings (if recorded and available) of most of my talks folder wise with names of the events in this repository.

 ## Speaking at your event

 First of all, thank you for considering me as a speaker for your event.
 I'm excited to learn more about your event and how I can contribute to it.
 Before we get started, I want to ensure we're aligned on a few important details.
-This [rider](./rider.md) outlines what I need to deliver the best talk possible while being transparent, accessible, and inclusive.
+This [rider](./RIDER.md) outlines what I need to deliver the best talk possible while being transparent, accessible, and inclusive.
 Please go through it before reaching out to me.

 ## License